Amalie Dietrich: Species

 Current names, synonymy etc based on searches of the Australian Plant Name Index and Plants of the World online.
 Where no alternative name is given above, the species name is that accepted by either or both of these sources with the exception of the seaweeds.)

 Collections

 Her collections formed the basis of Zur Flora von Queensland ("On Queensland's Flora", 1875) by Christian Luerssen.
 While in Australia, she visited Ferdinand von Mueller, and in 1881 Mueller acquired a set of her specimens from Luerssen.
 (The National Herbarium of Victoria (MEL) holds 2790 of her specimens.)
-She published nothing in her name.
+She published nothing in her name, and did not get to choose the names of her specimens.
 However, her collections continue to be an important resource in herbaria around the world (MEL, B, BM, BRSL, HBG, JE, K, L, MO, P, US, W).
+As Callum Fisher states, 'the quality of the plant material she gathered distinguished her as a particularly skilled collector'.

 Dietrich Place

 Dietrich Place in the Canberra suburb of Chisholm is named in recognition of her work in Australia.